math570k/uclwebsec-group1/README.md

 Install [Docker](https://www.docker.com/get-started) on your machine.

 Run `docker-compose build` to build services needed to run the application.
 After it is done run `docker-compose up` to run the application on <localhost:3000>.

+Rename the `./server/.env.example` file to `./server/.env` and change the secret key to something secure.